 The Offset area already supports high conservation value NTGVVP, which provides certainty that conservation values are already present within the Offset area on which management actions can improve.
 The OMP includes a reasonable expectation that weed control combined with strategic grazing will reduce weed cover and impede weed seed production, which in turn, will provide increased recruitment, growth and seed production opportunities for the native grasses and herbs still in place.
-There is therefore a reasonable expectation that the management actions will result in an increase in the abundance and cover of native flora species.
-Since the dominant native grasses present are also GSM food plants, this management strategy along with management of biomass accumulation is expected to improve GSM habitat condition.
+There is a reasonable expectation that the management actions will result in an increase in the abundance and cover of native flora species.
+Since the existing vegetation structure provides good quality SLL habitat, this management strategy along with management of biomass accumulation is expected to at least maintain, if not improve SLL habitat condition.

 Recruitment and growth of native species occurs in response to seasonal conditions so there is a possibility that the recruitment and growth of native species will be slower than expected or may be inhibited altogether in the case of prolonged drought conditions.
-Such a situation would influence the condition score of the NTGVVP and GSM habitat but would be outside the control of the Landholder.
+Such a situation would influence the condition score of the NTGVVP and SLL habitat but would be outside the control of the Landholder.
 Contingencies for these events are dealt with under the adaptive management section of this OMP.